oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/the_problem/problem.md

 ## Introduction

-In this chapter, I'm going to explain how the thought process of a Data Scientist (me) tried to architect the Machine Learning portion of this workshop before getting into it and start developing code.
+In this chapter, I'm going to explain how the thought process of a Data Scientist (me) tried to architect the Machine Learning portion of this workshop before getting into developing code, focusing on ideating the problem and analyzing available variables and insights.

 I recommend you pay special attention to this lab if you are often afraid of starting to solve a problem, or are unsure of how to begin.

 ### Prerequisites